-Cercospora and Alternaria leaf spot have been detected in Tuscola and Bay counties in 2018.
+Cercospora and Alternaria leaf spot have been detected in Tuscola County in 2019.

-Cercospora leaf spot is caused by Cercospora beticola, a fungus that favors warmer temperatures (80-95 degrees Fahrenheit) and high humidity.
-Alternaria leaf spot is caused by various Alternaria spp., which are fungi that favor relatively cool temperatures and high humidity.
-Despite cooler air temperatures in Michigan this season, high humidity conditions have been conducive for the development of both diseases, as confirmed by these first leaf spot reports.
+Cercospora leaf spot is caused by Cercospora beticola, a fungus that is favored by warmer temperatures (75-95 degrees Fahrenheit) and high humidity.
+Alternaria leaf spot is caused by various Alternaria spp., which are fungi that are favored by relatively cool temperatures and high humidity.
+Despite cooler air temperatures in Michigan this season, high humidity conditions have been conducive for the development of both diseases, as confirmed by these first spot reports.

-Many growers have or are considering initiating protectant management programs.
-Michigan State University Extension recommends monitoring local risk levels, actively scouting for disease, tracking recent detections and consulting recent research findings to assist in management decisions.
-A summary of recent local research is provided in the 2017 Michigan Sugarbeet Research & Education Advisory Council (REACh) Research Results and current recommendations can be found in the 2019 Growers’ Guide for Producing Quality Sugarbeets.
+Monitor local risk levels, track recent detections and consult recent research findings to assist in management decisions.
+A summary of recent local research is provided in the 2018 Michigan Sugarbeet Research & Education Advisory Council (REACh) Research Results and current recommendations can be found in the 2019 Growers’ Guide for Producing Quality Sugarbeets.